 Content: Emphasis on a particular theme or subgenre in literature to be chosen by the professor.
-Recents topics have included Heroines in British Fiction, Literature and the Environment, The Romance, and The Novella.
+Recents topics have included Heroines in British Fiction, Literature and the Environment, Love and the Novel, and History of the Lyric Poem.

 Taught: Alternate years, 4 semester credits.
 May be taken twice for credit with change of topic.